EmanuelSommer/portvine/cran-comments.md

 ## This is a resubmission

-It is implementing feedback from Victoria Wimmer (Thanks for that!).
+It is implementing feedback from Victoria Wimmer & Uwe Ligges (Thanks for that!).

-* Title was reduced to less than 65 characters
+* Title was reduced to less than 65 characters and to tilecase

 * The example which would run over 5 sec was wrapped in \donttest{} instead of
   \dontrun{}